At a glance

 Styrene — CAS 100-42-5, also called vinylbenzene — is an aromatic hydrocarbon: a benzene ring with a vinyl (ethenyl) group attached.
 It is a colorless-to-pale-yellow oily liquid with a sweet odor at low concentrations that becomes sharp and disagreeable as concentrations rise.
 Styrene is one of the highest-volume industrial chemicals in the world, almost all of it polymerized into polystyrene — including the expanded-polystyrene (EPS) foam used in packaging, cups, and insulation — and used as a building block for ABS plastics, styrene-butadiene rubber (SBR), and fiberglass-reinforced composite plastics.

 In 2019, an IARC Working Group reviewed the accumulated evidence and classified styrene as Group 2A — probably carcinogenic to humans.
-Peer-reviewed — IARC Monograph Volume 121 The classification rests on limited evidence in humans — positive associations between styrene exposure and lymphohaematopoietic malignancies in occupational cohorts — together with sufficient evidence in experimental animals, and strong mechanistic evidence that both styrene and its reactive metabolite styrene-7,8-oxide are genotoxic by pathways that also operate in humans.
+Regulatory — IARC Monograph Volume 121 The classification rests on limited evidence in humans — positive associations between styrene exposure and lymphohaematopoietic malignancies in occupational cohorts — together with sufficient evidence in experimental animals, and strong mechanistic evidence that both styrene and its reactive metabolite styrene-7,8-oxide are genotoxic by pathways that also operate in humans.
 The U.S. National Toxicology Program independently lists styrene as reasonably anticipated to be a human carcinogen.
 Regulatory

 Cancer is not the only concern.
 Styrene is a recognized neurotoxicant: occupational exposure is associated with central-nervous-system effects including impaired color vision, hearing loss, and slowed reaction time, alongside eye and respiratory-tract irritation.
 Regulatory — ATSDR Toxicological Profile for Styrene